adblockplus/adblockpluschrome/README.md

 ### Unit tests

-To verify your changes you can use the unit test suite located in the _qunit_ directory of the repository.
+To verify your changes you can use the unit test suite located in the `test/unit-tests` directory of the repository.
 In order to run the unit tests go to the extension's Options page, open the JavaScript Console and type in:

-    location.href = "qunit/index.html";
+    location.href = "tests/index.html";

 The unit tests will run automatically once the page loads.